 I can’t tell you how many times this comes up in an estate…

 Here’s the unhappy rule: if a charitable donation is not specifically authorized in a will or trust, the estate may not properly take a deduction for the donation.
-In other words, even if Grandma would have wanted to give $10,000 to the SPCA, if it’s not in her will, it’s not a proper charitable deduction.
+In other words, even if Grandma would have wanted to give $10,000 to the SPCA if it’s not in her will, it’s not a proper charitable deduction.
 The same rules apply for donations in kind (meaning things or possession) as for cash.

 So the estate can’t take a deduction for the transfers to charity by the beneficiaries – even if they meant well.

 However, there is some light at the end of the tunnel.
-Individuals may properly donate items which pass to them from an estate and claim a charitable deduction on their personal return.
-So what I often advise an executor to do is value items which pass to beneficiaries and treat those items as part of the bequest to those beneficiaries (i.e. your brother takes a clock worth $100, that counts as $100 towards his overall bequest).
+Individuals may properly donate items that pass to them from an estate and claim a charitable deduction on their personal return.
+So what I often advise an executor to do is value items that pass to beneficiaries and treat those items as part of the bequest to those beneficiaries (i.e. your brother takes a clock worth $100, that counts as $100 towards his overall bequest).
 If the beneficiaries wish to then make a charitable donation, then they’re more than welcome to do so.

-It sounds like things happened a little backwards here in that folks just took things from the estate and donated them to charity without documentation – or perhaps permission.
-You’ll want to value those distributions – if for no other reason, than to keep your estate accounting clean (and thus, keep everyone from fighting at the end).
+It sounds like things happened a little backward here in that folks just took things from the estate and donated them to charity without documentation – or perhaps permission.
+You’ll want to value those distributions – if for no other reason than to keep your estate accounting clean (and thus, keep everyone from fighting at the end).
 I highly recommend checking with a tax pro in this instance (preferably an estates attorney) to help you sort this out.
 Speaking from experience, if things are even a little dicey in the beginning, it rarely gets better without help.